LouisMazel/vue-phone-number-input/README.md

 </script>
 ```

-## ChangeLog

-[0.2.5] - 10-22-2019 :
-Rename prop option `no-use-browser-locale` to `no-use-browser-country`

 ## Features List

 - You can set `preferred-countries`, `ignored-countries` or have `only-countries`
 - Validator State : input becomes green (you can modify this color with `valid-color` option) when the phone number is valid (can be disabled by `no-validator-state` attr)
-- Multi options to getting country code : By default the component get the country code via the browser (disable it with `no-use-browser-country`) or you can use `fetch-country` to get the country code via [https://ip2c.org/s](https://ip2c.org/s) (network needed) - you can use `default-country-code` option instead to set one
+- Multi options to getting country code : By default the component get the country code via the browser (disable it with `no-use-browser-locale`) or you can use `fetch-country` to get the country code via [https://ip2c.org/s](https://ip2c.org/s) (network needed) - you can use `default-country-code` option instead to set one
 - Phone number formatting while typing
 - You can search your country in list (open countries list & type your country name)
 - Keyboard accessibility (Arrow down, Arrow up : Countries list navigation -  Escape : Close countries list)